-country 150 Argentina a
+country 150 Argentina

-151 Bolivia
+v 1 Bolivia

 155 Chile

+162 Uruguay

 180 Brazil

 countryname Name of country in English (string variable)

 oecdmember 0 no OECD member at the time of election

-10 OECD member at the time of election
+10 OECD me ember at the time of election

-edate Day, month, and year of national election
+edate Day, month, and year of national election.
+In the case of multi-day elections, the last election day is reported.
+For elections in two-round electoral systems, this variable gives the day of the first round.

 date Year and month of national election in the format YYYYMM.
 Eg. 201102 indicates an election in February 2011.

 party The party identification code consists of six digits.
 The first three digits repeat the country code.
 The last three digits are running numbers.

-partyname Names of parties in English (string variable).
+partyname Name of party in English (string variable).

-partyabbrev Original language party abbreviations
+partyabbrev Original language party abbreviation

 parfam Tentative grouping of political parties and alliances into the following party families.
-The variable is constant over time and does not account for possible changes of party family:
+The variable is constant over time and does not account for possible changes of party family.
+The variable is assigned when a party is included in the data set for the first time and is generally not changed afterwards:

 10 ECO Ecological parties

-20 COM Socialist parties
+20 LEF Socialist or other left parties

 30 SOC Social democratic parties

 40 LIB Liberal parties

 50 CHR Christian democratic parties

 60 CON Conservative parties

 70 NAT Nationalist parties

 80 AGR Agrarian parties

 90 ETH Ethnic and regional parties

 95 SIP Special issue parties

 98/00 DIV Electoral alliances of diverse origin without dominant party

-999 MI missing information

-${ m candidate}$ ${ m candidate}$ Name of presidential candidate (string variable)
+1